-It represents the fineness of the yarn in the fabric.
-The higher the number the higher the fineness.
-The yarn number for cotton yarns is based on the number of 840-yard hanks in a pound.
+It represents the fineness of fabric yarn.
+The higher the number the greater the fineness.
+The yarn number for cotton is based on the number of 840-yard hanks in a pound.
 The convention for indicating plies resembles that for wool.
 Two-ply 20s would be written 2/20s or 20/2, and would be twice the weight, length for length, of single ply 20s yarn.

 Other commonly asked questions about Fabrics and their Features